RealTschoegl/StockBot/README.md

 - [ ] Add backup values from other APIs

-- [ ] Revise completer method to cover new gaps and data sources

 - [ ] Change existing questions to jquery using AlloyUI

 - [ ] Make defaults for values that take into account decimals and significant digits

 - [ ] Make Company show page responsive

-- [ ] Make Company show page reflect current state of data available

 - [ ] Create an API

 - [ ] Insert redirect screens between the index & picker as well as the picker & result pages

+- [ ] Change all asynchronous tasks to be handled by Resque

 - [ ] Use a regression (statsample gem) on the stock sentiment data